 With some trepidation I introduced Deacon to my two other canine companions.
 There was was a tense moment or two as 250-plus pounds of doggage very energetically descended upon the newcomer, who was momentarily intimidated but held his ground.
 To my relief, Max and Mollie accepted Deacon without hesitation.
 A quick, pro forma inspection and the deal was done.
 In under thirty seconds it had all been worked out; the pack order was established, and Deacon was in.

 Early next morning, Phillip called.
 He admitted ownership immediately, and by way of introduction told a meandering tale of how he came to possess the curious white-and-brindle beast.
 Quite by chance Phillip had found him, about four years earlier, roaming free deep in the woods of far East Texas, apparently living on his own.
 At the time, he was running with another dog, but at the sight of a human, that dog scampered off, not to be seen again.
 But the young catahoula, curious and friendly, seemed approachable.
 With a little encouragement he popped over for a chat.
 A little more encouragement and he hopped into Phillip’s truck, and off they went.
-The hound’s home, such as it was, seemed to be the grounds of the little rural church where Phillip had first encountered him, which inspired his name.
+The hound’s home, such as it was, seemed to be the grounds of the little rural church where Phillip had first encountered him, a happenstance that inspired his name.

 From the opening moments of our conversation, it was clear that the earlier caller had been correct.
 Phillip exuded ambivalence; he was obviously having doubts.
 Sensing his mood, I let him do most of the talking, and he soon segued into a monologue, thinking out loud, weighing the pros and cons, at the end of which he came, reluctantly but firmly, to a decision.
 “He’s a good dog, but he deserves better than I can give him.”
 The silence that followed contained an unspoken invitation: Deacon was mine if I wanted.
 And by this time I did, the few minor uncertainties having been vanquished in the interim.